Candidate who embraces QAnon endorses Loeffler for Senate

 The endorsement highlights Loeffler’s embrace of far-right politics as she tries to fend off a challenge from Republican Rep. Doug Collins, a four-term congressman who is one of President Donald Trump’s most visible defenders in Congress.

-Greene said she’s backing Loeffler because she’s proven to be “the most conservative Republican in the race.”

-“What impressed me with Kelly is I found out that she believes a lot of the same things that I believe,” Greene said.
+The top Democrat in the race is Raphael Warnock, pastor of Atlanta’s historic Ebenezer Baptist Church, where the Rev. Martin Luther King Jr. preached.

-Loeffler, a wealthy businesswoman from Atlanta who was appointed in part to help Republicans in Georgia appeal to moderate suburban voters, has been battling it out with Collins in a race to the right as both seek a spot in a Jan.
+Loeffler, who was appointed in part to help Republicans in Georgia appeal to moderate suburban voters, has been battling it out with Collins in a race to the right as both seek a spot in a Jan.
 5 runoff that is seen as likely.
 A runoff between the top two candidates is required in Georgia if no one gets more than 50% of votes on Nov.
 3.

 Greene is a business woman and political newcomer who has shown support for QAnon, a far-right conspiracy theory centered on the baseless belief that Trump is secretly fighting enemies in the “deep state” and a child sex trafficking ring run by satanic pedophiles and cannibals.